 After a few more minutes of anxious waiting, the train finally stopped.

 Neville, Seamus, Luna, and I were some of the last off the train.
 I expected to hear the cheerful, booming voice of Rubeus Hagrid saying: “Firs’ years!
 Firs’ years over here!”
 But it did not come.
 Instead, a chubby, sinister-looking woman was yelling as loud as she could for the first years.

 “FIRST YEARS!
-GET OVER HERE NOW OR YOU WILL REGRET IT
+GET OVER HERE NOW OR YOU WILL REGRET IT!” she shouted.

 I caught up with Luna, Seamus, and Neville, who were already at the edge of the paved cobblestone pathway where the carriages would bring us up to the castle.
 We weren’t alone; I noticed a group of Slytherins who weren’t too far from where we were standing.

 “Hey, Weaslette!
 Where’s your boyfriend?” said the high-pitched voice of Pansy Parkinson that I hated so much.